All Episodes

 All right.

-That was the independent uh autopsy results.
+That was the independent autopsy results.

-I they did Linda, didn't I say to you earlier?
+Linda, didn't I say to you earlier?

-I said this does not make sense.
+I said, this does not make sense.

-Not buying this.
+I'm not buying this.

 You know, my eyes don't deceive me.

-Uh you've been around me and Sensei enough to know where this is what we do every day, and you sit there and look at me like I'm a lunatic.
+You've been around me and Sensei enough to know where this is what we do every day.

-Um, but this is the type of stuff that we do every day.
+But this is the type of stuff that we do every day.

-Baden, I kept saying, I can't believe he lived as long as he did with that amount of pressure and his head pinned to the ground.
+Biden, I kept saying, I can't believe he lived as long as he did with that amount of pressure and his head pinned to the ground.

 Now, for those that have been saying, well, it didn't look like he's putting much pressure on.